-Example 3.3 Capacity of a notched timber beam
+Example 3.3: Capacity of a notched timber beam

-Check the capacity of the beam in the figure above with regard to the ultimate limit state.
+Check the capacity of the beam in figure 3.1 with regard to the ultimate limit state.

 The beam is made of glulam GL30c and the cross section is 90×315 mm.
 Service class 1, safety class 3 and load duration class M.